nylar357/tabliss_css/README.md

 2. **Import the style sheet** Scroll to the bottom of the settings find the "import, export, or reset" and import the tabliss.json file **must be renamed to `tabliss.json`**.

-Using these custom styles is straightforward:
+Using specific sections of custom styles (shading only css for example) is straightforward:

 1.  **Choose a Style:** Browse the `.css` files in this repository -> files section and decide which one you want to try.
 2.  **Copy the CSS:** or **Download your choice, open the desired `.css` file and copy its entire content.